q231508/miscellaneous_cryptography/README.md

 SO the goal of crib dragging is to piece the plaintexts together by dragging a guess across $m_1 \oplus m_2$ letter by letter and doing:

 $guess \oplus (m_1 \oplus m_2)$

-at each new position.
+at each position.

-With this, we return to the two ciphertext given in my class.
-As an optional task, my professor said we could try and decrypt the two cipher texts to find the plaintexts.
+With this, we return to the two ciphertexts given in my class.
+It was only a passing comment, but my professor said we could try and decrypt the two cipher texts to find the plaintext messages in our own time.
 As such, I have created a simple crib dragger that can both automatically and manually check for words in the XOR result of the two ciphertexts.

 I have only ensured base functionality due to time constraints from other academic commitments.
 The algorithm has not been robustly reinforced nor extensively tested.